aimeos/aimeos-docs/src/manual/coupon-details.md

 The available fields for coupon codes are:

 Code (required)
 : A coupon code that is unique in the shop site and is able to identify only the coupon configuration it is associated with.
 Good coupon codes are not too long and should avoid similar looking characters (e.g. the number zero and the capital letter "O", or the number 1 and the lower letter "l").
 Please think twice before you really add codes with more than eight (random) characters!

-If a code should be generally available (e.g. a special sale for "Black Friday" in 2021), it's a good idea to create a descriptive code for your promotion (e.g. "Black-Friday-2021").
-On the other hand, if there are lot of different codes and each code is meant to be for exactly one user only, they must be random enough so they can't be guessed.
+If a code should be generally available (e.g. a special sale for "Black Friday" in 2021), it would a good idea to create a descriptive code for your promotion (e.g. "Black-Friday-2021").
+On the other hand, if there are lots of different codes and each code is meant to be for exactly one user only, they must be random enough so they can't be guessed.

 Count (optional)
 : The number of times the code can be redeemed.
 This can be "1" if only one customer should be able to do so or any other positive number.
 A value of zero disables the coupon code, and no value at all means that the code is available for an unlimited number of times.